Synonym: St Vitus' dance

 Overcrowding and poor hygiene are important.

-It often presents with other features typical of rheumatic fever, at least on the first occasion; however, it can present in isolation, especially if it is a repeat attack.
+It often presents with other features typical of RF, at least on the first occasion; however, it can present in isolation, especially if it is a repeat attack.
 Typically, the first episode occurs 4-8 weeks after an episode of GABHS pharyngitis.

 Features of chorea are: